 - All cars must be registered with Campus Safety and must have a parking pass affixed to the vehicle.
 Stickers are not transferable to other cars.

 - All visitors to campus must register their cars with Campus Safety in Wismer Hall.
 A temporary permit for parking in the West Lot will be issued to visitors who are on campus for more than three (3) hours and who park outside of the Corson Visitors lot.

-- Temporary Permits for students are available in the Campus Safety Office and will be issued for no more than a 14-day period per academic year.
-A student may be issued one temporary permit per semester.
-Additional requests will require vehicle registration.
+Temporary Permits for students are available in the Campus Safety Office and will be issued at $10.00 per week.

 - Parking stickers must be displayed and properly affixed to either the rear window or rear bumper on the drives side of the vehicle.
 Permit must be visible at all times.
 Vehicles not properly displaying a permit will be ticketed.

 - Lost or stolen permits will be replaced for $50.